backdrop-contrib/seo_meta/README.md

 ----------------------

-This module is not compatible with "Base Meta: Page Title And Meta Tags" and cannot be used as upgrade from it or any other.
+This module is not compatible with "Base Meta: Page Title And Meta Tags" and cannot be used as an upgrade from it or any other.